 Of every assessment skill taught in most personal trainer certifications, the movement screenings are by far one of the most important things you must master to be a great personal trainer.

-If you fail to recognize the signs of muscle imbalances, you risk assigning clients exercises they are not ready for, putting them at risk of acute and chronic injury.
+Suppose you fail to recognize the signs of muscle imbalances during assessed movements.
+In that case, you risk assigning clients exercises they are not ready for, putting them at risk of acute and chronic injury.

 Assessments covered by ACE include: